iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 ### Testing our first mutation

-To test if this is working, let's open `Postman` (or any other API testing tool), and simply hit our new `todo.add` using the following url: http://localhost:3000/trpc/todo.add.
+To test if this is working, let's open `Postman` (or any other API testing tool), and simply hit our new `todo.add` using the following URL: http://localhost:3000/trpc/todo.add.
 The request body can simply be:

 ```json
 {